TheBIMsider/bcfsleuth/README.md

 1. **[Open BCFSleuth V2.0](https://thebimsider.github.io/bcfsleuth/V02/)**
 2. **Drag & Drop** your BCF file (supports all versions: 2.0, 2.1, 3.0)
+3. **Configure Fields** (optional): Enable viewpoint coordinate fields in Configuration tab for spatial analysis
-3. **Explore Your Data**:
+4. **Explore Your Data**:
    - **Analytics tab**: View interactive charts and create custom analysis
-   - **Advanced Preview**: Sort, filter, and expand comments in your BCF data
+   - **Advanced Preview**: Sort, filter, and expand comments and viewpoints in your BCF data
    - **Image Viewer**: Browse all images with professional lightbox viewing
    - **Configuration**: Set up templates and preferences for your workflow
-4. **Generate Reports**: Export as CSV, Excel, PDF, or Word with embedded charts and images
+5. **Generate Reports**: Export as CSV, Excel, PDF, or Word with embedded charts, images, and coordinate data

 ## Privacy & Security

-**Complete Client-Side Processing**: All BCF data, images, and analytics remain in your browser.
+**Complete Client-Side Processing**: All BCF data, images, coordinate information, and analytics remain in your browser.
 No uploads, no accounts, no data transmission.
 Your project information never leaves your device.

 ## Self-Hosting